shadowhexer/django_message_integration/message_integration/README.md

 ## It is recommended to run Django in a virtual environment

-1. Create virtual environment in the folder
+1. Create virtual environment inside message_integration folder (not in the folder of the same name located within message_integration)
     ```
     py -m venv venv
     ```